jselzer626/Project_6_CPSC_4970/README.md

 *************************************************************
 ### Getting Started
-Create a new folder and download this project repository into that folder.
-Then create and activate a virtual environment where you can install the dependencies for the application.
+Download a zip file of the application code by navigating to the releases section of this repo page.
+The current release, as of 4/23/23 is 1.0

-The fastest way to do this is to enter `pip install -r requirements.txt` in the command line once you've activated the virtual environment you will be using to run this application.
+Once the zip has been downloaded and expanded, copy the files to the directory location where you want to keep the source code.
+Create and activate virtual environment where you will need to install the dependencies for the application.
+The fastest way to do this is to enter `pip install -r requirements.txt` in the command line once you've activated the virtual environment.

 Once you've installed dependencies for the project, you will need to open the **main.py** file in the root directory of the project, and **run the main method** _(this is the only method in the file)_.